sinlerdev/BoxCast/README.md

 **BoxCast** is a simple, flexible, and fast solution intended for casting boxes in the Roblox Engine.

 ### How Does BoxCast work?
-BoxCast essentially works by calculating a derived verisions of the origin & the direction you provided, and then cast a ray using those dervied values.
+BoxCast essentially works by calculating a derived verisions of the origin you provided, and then cast a ray using those dervied values.

 ### How fast can it be?
 BoxCast can be ***really*** fast.
 In our benchmarks, we have seen an average of 200 microseconds.
 Check the `benchs` folder in this repro for the benchmarkings.